Enhancing Retrieval-Augmented Generation with Entity Linking for Educational Platforms: Results

-The experimental results present a clear and divergent pattern across the two benchmarks, which forms the central finding of this study.
+The experimental results present a clear and divergent pattern between the standard SQuAD-it benchmark and the specific educational dataset, which forms a major finding of this study.

 First, the quantitative analysis on our specialized educational corpus demonstrates that our proposed \textit{ELERAG} architecture achieved the best overall performance.
-It consistently outperformed not only the \textit{Weighted-Score} baseline but also the SOTA \textit{Cross-Encoder} model in key retrieval metrics, such as Exact Match and Mean Reciprocal Rank (MRR).
-Conversely, on the general-purpose \textit{SQuAD-it} benchmark, this trend inverted sharply: the \textit{Cross-Encoder} configuration obtained the highest scores across all metrics, proving its superiority in a standard, general-domain QA setting.
+It consistently outperformed not only the \textit{Weighted-Score} baseline but also the \textit{Standalone Cross-Encoder}.
+Crucially, while the Standalone Cross-Encoder showed high retrieval capacity (matching ELERAG in Recall), it failed to achieve comparable precision in Exact Match and MRR.
+This indicates that in a specialized domain with subtle terminological nuances, a generic deep-learning re-ranker may struggle to prioritize the specific "gold" chunk among other semantically plausible candidates. \textit{ELERAG}, by leveraging the explicit entity signal, successfully bridges this gap.

+Conversely, on the general-purpose \textit{SQuAD-it} benchmark, this trend inverted sharply: the \textit{Cross-Encoder} configurations obtained the highest scores across all metrics, proving their superiority in a standard, general-domain QA setting.
 This quantitative divergence provides strong experimental evidence for our \textit{Domain Mismatch} hypothesis.
 It indicates that while large, pre-trained re-rankers excel on web-style data (like Wikipedia), a domain-adapted hybrid model like \textit{ELERAG} is significantly more effective on specialized, narrative corpora (like university lectures).
 In these contexts, the explicit signals provided by Entity Linking align better with the data than the generic semantic patterns learned by the Cross-Encoder.